The February 2020 Edition of OSSC's Images eNewsletter is now available.

 Now seeking articles and information for the March 2020 Images eNewsletter - Deadline March 1st.
 Please send to firstname.lastname@example.org

 There was an Information Session - Monday 19 August

 OSSC Fellow Donn Silberman was the guest speaker.

-Winter 2020 courses will begin in early January:
+Winter 2020 courses began in early January:

 Go to the links above to learn more about the courses and programs.